Launch of Four-Nation tournament a landmark development for Indian women's football | Goal.com

 It is a busy period coming up for the women’s team with the crucial Olympic qualifiers set to get underway in April.
 Before that, the team will first have to defend their SAFF (South Asian Football Federation) Cup crown in March.

 Now, the women have the inaugural four-nation tournament announced by the All India Football Federation (AIFF) to look forward too as well in 2019.
 The tournament is set to run tentatively from February 7th to 17th and is the first time that such an event is taking place in India.
-India will play against Iran, Myanmar and Nepal.
+The Indian team, ranked 62nd under FIFA, will play against Iran, Myanmar and Nepal, ranked 60, 44 and 108 respectively.

 AIFF General Secretary Kushal Das said, "This is the first time in history that such an event is taking place in India.
 We hope to get a nation from one of the SAFF countries to participate and we might also get Iran and Myanmar as well."